What’s Story Bible?

 </aside>

 Genre is filled in manually, and thus is not informed by any other Story Bible fields.
-Meanwhile, the Genre influences Synopsis, Outline, Beats, and Chapter Generator.
+Meanwhile, the Genre influences Synopsis, Outline, Scenes, and Prose Generation (in Draft).

-Style affects the tone, word choice, and sentence structure the Story Bible uses.
-What you put here has the most influence on Prose.
+Style affects the tone, word choice, and sentence structure that Sudowrite uses anywhere the Style is included.
+What you put here has the most significant style influence on Prose written with Draft or the Write button.

 <aside> ✏️ Examples